pengfeiliu371/Getting_started/Graphic_guideline_for_scientific_publications.md

 > by Pengfei Liu (pengfei.liu@eas.gatech.edu)

 ### Overview
 Figures are the centerpiece of a scientific paper.
-The aim of this document is to provide guidelines for graduate students and postdocs in my group on how to prepare figures for publications based on the practices of myself.
+The aim of this document is to provide guidelines for graduate students and postdocs in my group on how to prepare figures for publications based on my personal experiences and some best practices in publishing industry.
 Note that different journals may have different requirements.
 However, figures prepared following this guide should work for most of journals.

 ### What softwares should I use?